OrianaVenture/VentureValheim/Progression/README.md

 ## Introduction

-This mod is in Beta: Use at your own risk! (make a backup of your data before you update)
+This mod is in Beta: Use at your own risk! (make a backup of your data before you update).
+You will likely need to generate a fresh config file.

 World Advancement and Progression lets you fine tune world settings.
 Ideal to use on multiplayer/RP (roleplay) servers to control world advancement.

 ## Features

 * Prevent/block public keys from being added to the global list.
 Configurable Allow/Block list options.
+* Configure Skill drain on death - disable or set to an absolute number.

 ## Changelog

+### 0.0.2

+* Added ability to configure Skill drain on death - disable or set to an absolute number.

 ### 0.0.1

-* Added ability to Prevent/block public keys from being added to the global list.
+* Added ability to prevent/block public keys from being added to the global list.
 Configurable Allow/Block list options.

 ## Contributing